zdgriffith/pev-photons/template/README.md

-# galactic_plane
+# template

-The scripts related to the galactic plane component of the gamma-ray analysis.
+The scripts related to the template components of the gamma-ray analysis.

 ## Constructing the Templates